 The U.S. Constitution provides few guidelines for how we elect our representatives, yet many voting rules and standards have hardly changed over time.
-While other countries, such as Mexico and Sweden, have embraced contemporary voting techniques that improve representation, the U.S. system is past due for modernization.
+While other countries, such as New Zealand, Mexico, and Sweden, have embraced contemporary voting techniques that improve representation, the U.S. system is past due for modernization.
+Consider the following chart, for example.

 Most of the U.S. uses single-winner, winner-take-all elections.
 This means everyone in a community votes for their favorite candidate.
 The candidate with the most votes wins the election and represents the whole community, even if they have failed to win a majority (50%+1) of the votes.